NVlabs/FPSci/data-files/userStatusReadme.md

 # Introduction
 The user status file tracks all user infomration specific to a given experiment (unlike the [userconfig.Any](./userConfigReadme.md) file which tracks experiment-indepdent user settings).

-The user status is the primary mechanism by which sessions are ordered and progress is tracked in the `abstract-fps` application.
+The user status is the primary mechanism by which sessions are ordered and progress is tracked in `FirstPersonScience`.
 Similarly to the [`userconfig.Any`](./userConfigReadme.md) this file controls per-user actions using a user table and also records completed sessions so that the application can track user progress over multiple runtimes.

 # User Table
 Each entry in the user table contains the following fields: